saulhardman/frontmend/README.md

 ### Updates

+**V0.0.3** [21/02/13]

+- Added grunt-contrib-sass for scss compilation.
+- Added grunt-contrib-manifest, after forking existing plugin and bringing up to date for grunt v0.4.0.

-**V0.0.2** (20/02/13)
+**V0.0.2** [20/02/13]

-- Added grunt-contrib-jade for dynamic jade template compilation
+- Added grunt-contrib-jade for dynamic jade template compilation.
-- Added an Events object to the app namespace which acts as a mediator
+- Added an Events object to the app namespace which acts as a mediator.

 **V0.0.1**